+Comic Relief

-HIV in the UK: Think Digital
+HIV in the UK: Think Digital Open 10 April closes 19th of May

 We are inviting applications to create, adapt, scale up or roll out digital solutions to respond to HIV in the UK.

 About the initiative

 More than 30 years on from the start of the AIDS epidemic in the UK, the landscape is unrecognisable from that of the 1980s.
 The availability of effective HIV treatment means people living with HIV can lead a long and healthy life.
 However, there are now more people living with HIV in the UK than ever before.
 In 2015 an estimated 101,200 people were living with HIV in the UK, and of these, 13,000 did not know about their HIV infection.
 Many people receive a late diagnosis, meaning they start treatment later which affects life expectancy and increases complications; stigma and discrimination continue to be a major challenge in the UK.